0

 • Beverages.

-• Condiments such as ketchup and mustard.
+• Condiments such as ketchup, mustard, and hot sauce.

 • Pumpkin, sweet potato pie, and cream pies.